ferdavid1/KeyDrum/README.md

-# MechSequence
+# KeyDrum
 Drum Machine with sample input and multiple sample banks, made from mechanical keyboard switches, with a Raspberry Pi brain

-Display which sample bank you're on, on the LCD screen.
+Displays which sample bank you're on, on LCD screen.